swhitley/Celebrate/README.md

 # Celebrate
 PowerPoint macro for generating work anniversary and birthday slides.

-Celebrate is compatible with Workday®.
+Celebrate is compatible with Workday®'s RaaS json output.
 See information on creating the json with Workday RaaS below.

 ![image](https://user-images.githubusercontent.com/413552/122630517-309abe80-d079-11eb-8882-364dc13029ee.png)